 Social Media Tip #2 Choose your words wisely

-Give careful consideration to the words you chose.
+Give careful consideration to the words you choose.
 Those of us who schedule social posts in advance need to check in to be sure we’re not using language that might be considered inappropriate or insensitive.
 Don’t use words that are being used to describe the pandemic (like ‘viral’ or ‘contagious’).
 Put your content in perspective.
 Let readers know that while you’re sharing an article with ‘critical’ tips, you realize there are more important considerations right now.
 If you’re sharing content that’s lighthearted and fun, let your audience know you’re sharing it to provide a bit of levity.
 You get the idea.

 Social Media Tip # 3 Be authentic

-You may here this a lot and wonder if it’s a good tip, or just an industry buzzword.
+You may hear this a lot and wonder if it’s a good tip, or just an industry buzzword.
 The truth is that authenticity – being human and vulnerable – is important to people.
 That means owning up to mistakes, being honest about your own emotions, and apologizing when necessary.
 The caveat is that we have to be cautious in how much we share.
 If you’re feeling anxious, it’s okay to admit that, but don’t focus on it.
 Be empathetic and understanding.

 Social Media Tip #4 Ramp up your listening